-Even if pre-ticked boxes were still allowed, using those long and very granular cookie banners is not allowed under the GDPR.
-The GDPR requires that giving consent should be just as easy as not giving consent.
-When using an elaborate and complicated cookie banner with individual reject buttons, but a single accept all button, what is harder to do – giving or not giving your consent?
+Even if pre-ticked boxes were still allowed, using extensive and detailed cookie banners is not allowed under the GDPR.
+The GDPR states that giving consent should be just as easy as not giving consent.
+When using an elaborate and complicated cookie banner with individual reject buttons but a single accept all button, what is harder to do – giving or not giving your consent?

 You might also like: When design goes awry – How dark patterns conflict with GDPR and CCPA

-Even though this is subject to change, it’s always a good idea to follow these following guidelines:
+Even though this is subject to change, it’s always a good idea to follow these guidelines in your cookie consent banner:

 - Don’t use cookie walls